-Why are there free to air satellite channels?
-The first reason is that the Broadcaster wants to provide you with his/her content for free.
-Broadcasters like these usually make money by placing adverts in between programs and Movies.
-The second reason is that what you may think is a TV channel is actually a feed.
-A feed is a frequency leased from satellite companies for use when it is only required.
+Secondly, most FTA are feed channels.
+A feed is a frequency released by satellite companies for use when it is only required.
 It is mainly used to re-transmit Live TV content to the main broadcasting station.
 Examples of times when feeds are used are during Football matches, Seminars, political rallies and other events.

-Footprints are sometimes referred to as beams.
+We sometimes refer to Footprints as beams.
 A footprint is an area on the earth bounded by a contour where the received power is above a certain level.
 The power level is expressed in terms of EIRP.
-The central point where the beam is located has a high power so smaller satellite dishes can be used.
+This is the central point where the beam is located has a high power so smaller satellite dishes can be used.
 As you go further away from the footprint the signal intensity fades and thus people in these areas need to use a bigger dish.

 In Sub-Saharan Africa, there are common satellite beams from a variety of satellites like Europe and Africa from Intelsat 20, Sub- Saharan Africa from Eutelsat 36B and SES5, East-West Africa from Amos5 just to mention a few.